huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

+## Clean Code
-- ## The Boy Scout Rule
+	- ### The Boy Scout Rule
 		- If we all checked-in our code a little cleaner than when we checked it out, the code simply could not rot.
 		- The cleanup doesn’t have to be something big:
 			- change one variable name for the better
 			- break up one function that’s a little too large
 			- eliminate one small bit of duplication
 			- clean up one composite if statement
 ## Meaningful Names
 ### Use Intention-Revealing Names